Timeline & Process

 What can affect the cabinet refinishing timeline?

-Most cabinet refinishing projects take about two weeks from start to finish.
-Smaller or simpler kitchens may finish closer to 10 days.
+The schedule depends on kitchen size and scope.
 Larger kitchens, grain filling, repairs, cabinet interior painting, specialty finishes, added color changes, scheduling constraints, or extra curing time can extend the timeline.

 Kitchen Size